Online PhD in Nursing Program

 Important New Student Items: Please contact your faculty advisor by email or phone to introduce yourself and set up an appointment time during residency week.
 Contact information for your advisor can be found in the Faculty Directory.

-New students have a schedueled block of time for faculty advisement on Wednesday, July 11th, from 8:30 am - 10:30 am.
+New students have a scheduled block of time for faculty advisement on Monday, July 8th, from 3:15 – 4:30 pm.
 If your faculty advisor cannot be available during that time, please schedule an alternate time and day.
-Except for Monday, the lunch hour is an option or also early morning or after 4:00 pm on Monday - Thursday.
-Friday is also fine for advisement if you decide to stay.
+The lunch hour is an option or also early morning before 8:00 am or early evening on Monday - Friday.

 PhD Foundations Course